 When the water is acidic, it gives you a burning effect on the skin and mostly the eyes.
 When the water is required, your skin and eyes dry out.

 When the pH is low, you need a pH increaser to raise the pH levels back to normal.
 If the levels are high, use a pool decreaser or muriatic acid to level them down.

 The pH levels tend to change frequently, so I recommend you keep checking them out often.
 If you’re having issues balancing the pH levels, you might want to check the alkalinity levels as they directly affect each other.

 2) Alkalinity Levels

 The second aspect of balancing the pool water is the alkalinity level.
 The ideal alkalinity level ranges from 100 ppm to 150 ppm.
-As a pH buffer, the alkalinity keeps the water pH from moving up or down drastically.
+As a pH buffer, the pool alkalinity keeps the water pH from fluctuating drastically.

-It does this by absorbing significant changes happening to your pool water before affecting the water pH.
-Keep an alkalinity increaser near you always as the alkaline levels can fluctuate easily and fast.
+It absorbs significant changes happening to your pool water before affecting the water pH.
+Alkalinity levels tend to reduce a lot concerning the pool pH.
+Use an alkalinity increaser to increase the alkaline levels often as they tend to fluctuate easily and fast.